-These Medes would have come from what is roughly the northwest of Iran – they still exist as the “Dimili” among the ZaZa-Kurds of today who are believed by linguists to speak a variant of the Parthian Pahlavi language distinct from modern Kurmanji (Bahdenani and Sorani) spoken by the majority of modern-day Kurds.
+The term Dailamites may derive from the “Dimilii“, a tribe of Medes who migrated into Northern Persia (roughly modern Gilan and Mazandaran today).
+Their descendants survive to this day in northern Iran.
+These Medes would have come from what is roughly the northwest of Iran – they still exist as the “Dimili” among another Iranian people known as the Za-Za believed by linguists to speak a variant of the Parthian Pahlavi language generally distinct from modern Kurmanji (Bahdenani and Sorani) spoken by the majority of modern-day Kurds.

-When the Sassanian Empire (224-651 AD) collapsed in the wake of the Arabian invasions it was in the north where Iranian resistance finally solidified.
+When the Sassanian Empire (224-651 CE) collapsed in the wake of the Arabian invasions it was in the north where Iranian resistance finally solidified.
 The one singular Arab failure in all of their otherwise spectacular successes in Iran, Byzantium, Central Asia, Syria, North Africa and Spain, was in northern Persia.
 The Dailamites solidly blocked Arab troops from entering northern Persia.
 As noted by Overlaet

 Daylaman remained unconquered…until at least the 8th century AD…early Daylamite rulers even exhibited extreme anti-Arab attitudes and sought the restoration of the Persian Empire and the of the ancient religions” (1998, p.268).